 The quick answer to your question is that the Bible does not clearly tell us exactly why the tribe is omitted from the prophetic listing found in Revelation.
 They are certainly found in other lists that delineate the people of Israel (Numbers 2, 26, Joshua 19, and so on).

 Scripture, however, does give us a few clues as to why God might have decided not to list Dan as part of the 144,000 Israelites saved during the Great Tribulation.

 Because the tribes, minus Dan, are enumerated so specifically in Revelation 7, it is hard to accept the notion that the list in question refers to people who are merely spiritual Israel (the church in general).
 Instead, it makes sense it refers to Christians given special protection or a special role the Israelite descendants will play in the End Time.

 Although we may not know who would be part of each tribe that ultimately composes the 144,000 (or they may not know until it happens), God would.
 They would be, at least, part of the true Christians who stayed loyal to the Eternal and did not serve Babylon the Great.

 The idolatry of Dan was further encouraged when they, along with nine other tribes, split from a united Israel after the death of Solomon.
 The newly formed Northern Kingdom was ruled by King Jeroboam.
-Right after he took power he became afraid his new subjects would travel to Jerusalem, repent of splitting the kingdom, then kill him.
+The king, immediately after ascending to the throne, became fearful.
+He was afraid his new subjects would travel to Jerusalem, repent of splitting the kingdom, and then kill him.
 His solution was to set up false gods within the kingdom that people could worship.